suranyami/guard-delayed/README.markdown

 Please be sure to have [Guard](http://github.com/guard/guard) installed before continuing.

-Install the gem:

-    gem install guard-delayed

-or add it to your Gemfile (inside your development and/or test group):
+Add it to your Gemfile (inside your development and/or test group):

     gem 'guard-delayed'